sushant-47/LiveStock-Inventory/DEVELOPMENT.md

 ### Known Limitations
 Routing is not added currently which can affect the user experience while navigating the application.

+Data is matched based on a single character of search string.

 ### Improvement Areas
 CDK components can be extended as a native library and customised for handling complex scenarios while controlling the UI behavior.